molgenis/molgenis-ops-helm/charts/molgenis-vault/README.md

 # MOLGENIS Vault helm chart

-This chart creates a vault operator, but NO vault.
+This chart creates a vault operator and 2 vault services.
 The vault operator defines a new custom resource named `vault` that you can use to create vaults.

-After launching the operator, create the molgenis vault manually:
-`kubectl create -f resources/vault.yaml`

 That creates a new vault with two vault pods.